The First Tee of Indiana spotlight

 Franklin, IN 6/5/2018 – Ashton Cook from The First Tee of Indiana has been selected to attend the Joe Louis Barrow, Jr. Life Skills and Leadership Academy in East Lansing, Mich.
 July 25–July 31.
 Ashton Cook will join more than 90 junior golfers from The First Tee, ages 14–17, to participate in this national event.

-The Academy provides participants golf and leadership instruction that incorporate The First Tee’s Nine Core Values.
+The Academy provides participants golf and leadership instruction that incorporates The First Tee’s Nine Core Values.
 During the week-long event, participants will have the opportunity to develop and hone skills to become leaders in their chapters, schools and communities while experiencing championship golf, career exploration and dorm living.

 During the week, Ashton Cook will learn from and interact with the top coaches in The First Tee network and meet a variety of teens from around the country.